mahiro21h/slock/README.md

 - [ ] use xnamespace extension
 - [ ] ensure extension works in the case where the system is woken up after being suspended
 - [ ] ensure extension works in the case where xserver's internal screensaver kicks in while screen is locked?
+- [ ] handle multiple screens
+- [ ] secure input
+  - [ ] only screen locker has access to keyboard and mouse while screen is locked

 Requirements
 ------------